Assistant Teaching Professor

 Ph.D., English, University of Notre Dame

-Nathaniel Myers's scholarly interests include digital and information literacy, with a particular focus on persuasive design, post-truth culture, and the media environments that enable both.
+Nathaniel Myers's scholarly interests include digital and information literacy, with a particular focus on persuasive design, post-truth discourse, and the media environments that enable both.
 Secondary interests include film, poetry, and new media writing.
-In the classroom, he seeks to foster critical (if not cynical) modes of engagement towards digital and analog spaces, and to cultivate practices of ethical engagement with one another.
+In the classroom, he seeks to foster critical modes of engagement towards digital and analog spaces, and to cultivate practices of ethical engagement with one another.

-- Myers, Nathaniel.
-"End-Rhymes and End Rhymes: Paul Muldoon's Echoic Elegies."
+- "End-Rhymes and End Rhymes: Paul Muldoon's Echoic Elegies."
 Post-Ireland?
 Essays in Contemporary Irish Poetry, edited by Jefferson Holdridge and Brian Ó Conchubhair, Wake Forest UP, 2017.

 Office: 212 Coleman Morse Center